Russian State Geological Prospecting University: AAPG

 A new chapter occurred after reformation of the AAPG chapter.
 This structure formed official membership quickly, so the new history in MGRI science begun.
 The mission of the Association shall be to promote the development and application of geosciences and related engineering subjects, to promote innovation and technical progress and to foster the communication, fellowship and cooperation between those working in, studying or otherwise being interested in these fields.
 EAGE is one of the largest multidisciplinary geoscience organisations globally, with members active in over 110 different countries and territories.

 EAGE chapter suits students in geoscience and engineering programmes who seek to start their own scientific projects.

 GeoArtek

-"GeoArtek" is a unique career guidance project, which has been implemented since 2016 on the basis of the International Children's Center "ARTEK" in the Republic of Crimea.
-Several hundred children aged 10 to 17 from 46 regions of Russia and foreign countries have already taken part in the project.
+"GeoArtek" is a career guidance project, which has been implemented since 2016 on the basis of the International Children's Center "ARTEK" in the Republic of Crimea.
+Several hundred children aged 10 to 17 from 46 regions of Russia and other countries have already taken part in the project.

 During GeoArtek, young geologists are trained in methods of geological field researches, safety rules during expeditions, and acquaintance with environmental problems.
 Participants gain skills to work in expeditionary conditions, taking part in workshops by leading scientists and specialists in geosciences.
 An important aspect is that a lot of work with young geologists is carried out by MGRI students.

 The GeoArtek project was awarded the honorary badge “Architect of Knowledge”, which was presented to the university by the Deputy Prime Minister of the Russian Government Olga Golodets.